X-rayLaser/TorchAssistant/README.md

 Entities defined as having "preprocessors" group are called preprocessors.
 These objects are used to apply transformations to dataset objects.
-Preprocessor is any class inheriting preprocessors.ValuePreprocessor class.
+Preprocessor is any class inheriting from preprocessors.ValuePreprocessor class.
 Here is a valid preprocessor class:
 ```
 from preprocessors import ValuePreprocessor